benjamin-s-hobbs/reading-notes/401readings/401-Read39-SQLiwithBurpSuite.md

 ## Questions for further understanding
 1. What is SQL injection?
+  *
 2. Can you give an example of how a hacker could use SQL injection to gain unauthorized access?
+  * send a request directly to the database to return usernames or password resets
 3. What are some ways to prevent SQL injection attacks on a web server?
+  * Input Validation